RCN position on termination of pregnancy (induced abortion)

 RCN Position Statement

-It is recognised that there are differing points of view on the issues surrounding abortion.
+It is recognised there are differing points of view surrounding abortion.

-In the midst of these debates are women, men and nursing and midwifery teams, who are involved in termination of pregnancy.
-The RCN aims to support its members in providing the very highest standards of compassionate care possible for women who choose to have a termination of pregnancy, and are committed to providing considerate/empathetic support to those nursing and midwifery teams who work to provide safe and quality care.
+Amid these debates are nursing and midwifery teams, who are involved in the termination of pregnancy.
+The RCN aims to support our members in providing the very highest standards of compassionate care possible for those who choose to terminate a pregnancy and we are committed to providing considerate/empathetic support to those nursing and midwifery teams who provide safe and quality care.

-Whether pregnancy is planned or unplanned, the RCN believes that every woman (and those who may not identify as women) should have the right to choose how to deal with this life event, within current legislation.
-The RCN believes that termination of pregnancy and contraception are necessary and integral to the provision of a comprehensive sexual and reproductive health care service, and support the current legislation.
+Whether pregnancy is planned or unplanned, the RCN believes that every woman and individual should have the right to choose how to deal with this life event, within our current legislation.
+The RCN believes that termination of pregnancy and contraception are necessary and integral to the provision of a comprehensive sexual and reproductive health care service and we support the current legislation.

-We equally acknowledge and respect those nursing and midwifery teams who have a conscientious objection within current legislation.
+We equally acknowledge and respect those nursing and midwifery teams who have a conscientious objection.
 See RCN Conscientious Objection (Termination of Pregnancy).

 This position statement applies to England, Scotland and Wales, as the Act in this context does not relate to Northern Ireland.
 On 1 April 2020, new legislation in Northern Ireland relating to termination of pregnancy was introduced.

-In 2024, the RCN published a position statement, which reaffirmed the RCN belief that that all women must be able to continue to access safe and effective abortion care and be able to decide for themselves about their own pregnancy.
+In 2024, the RCN published a position statement on the decriminalisation of abortion in England, Wales and Scotland, which reaffirmed the RCN belief that all women and people who choose to, must be able to access safe and effective abortion care and be able to decide for themselves about their own pregnancy.

-In view of recent changes in abortion care it also agreed that The RCN believes that abortion should be governed by regulatory and professional health care standards rather than criminal law (legislation) and supports calls for the decriminalisation of abortion in England, Wales and Scotland.
+In view of recent changes in abortion care, the RCN believes that abortion should be governed by regulatory and professional health care standards rather than criminal law legislation and we support the decriminalisation of abortion in England, Wales and Scotland.

-The 2024 position statement reaffirmed The RCN's support of the rights of health care workers to conscientiously object to providing direct abortion care, except in an emergency.
-Further information on this can be found here.
+The 2024 position statement reaffirmed the RCN's support of the rights of health care workers to conscientiously object to providing direct abortion care, except in an emergency.
+Further information on conscientious objection can be found here.

 Terminology

 Abortion – is the expulsion of a fetus showing no signs of life before the 24th week of pregnancy.
-Abortion can occur spontaneously, in which case it is usually called a miscarriage.
+Abortion can occur spontaneously in which case it is usually called a miscarriage.
 Abortions that are medically or surgically induced are normally referred to as induced abortion or termination of pregnancy.
+Both Induced Abortion and Termination of Pregnancy are terms used interchangeably to describe abortion care.

 Useful further reading